Kishwar Sultan: Early life

-Kishwar was born in 1926 at NWFP during British India.
-Kishwar parents were singers her father Chaudhary Roshan Khan and her mother Bakht Nissa also her aunts were singers Mehr-un-Nisa, Chishti Chaman Jan and Sabr-un-Nisa were associated with the field of music.
-Kishwar was trained in music education from Farah Sher Shama, Sohbat Khan Baba and Rafiq Shinwari.
+Sultan was born in 1936 at NWFP during British India.
+Her father, Chaudhary Roshan Khan, and her mother, Bakht Nissa (Were not singers), but her aunts were singers.
+Mehr-un-Nisa, Chishti Chaman Jan and Sabr-un-Nisa were associated with the field of music.
+Khayal Muhammad was her son in Law and Singers like Mashooq Sultan, Shakila Naz, Farida Khan, Iqbal Banu, Jannana (Daughter), Wisal Khayal (Grand Son) Kishwar was trained in music education by Farah Sher Shama, Sohbat Khan Baba and Rafiq Shinwari.

-Later her husband trained her in basic education making her understand to read and write Pashto and Urdu.
+Later, her husband trained her in basic education, teaching her to read and write Pashto and Urdu.

 Career

-Kishwar Sultan started singing on Radio Peshawar in the 1951 and she recorded her first recorded song Ya Illahi Rawalay Yao Zal Guli Khandan which written by the poet Gulistan.
-Kishwar's distinctive, emotional voice, rich with soz and dard (sadness), quickly made her a favorite among listeners.
+Sultan started singing on Radio Peshawar in the 1951.
+She recorded her first song, "Ya Illahi Rawalay Yao Zal Guli Khandan", which was written by the poet Gulistan.
+Sultan's distinctive, emotional voice, rich with soz and dard (sadness), quickly made her a favorite among listeners.

-In 1965, she was transferred to Lahore and she sanged many songs for army to boast their moral and for her moral support in the Indo-Pakistani War of 1965 and events of Kashmir.
+In 1965, she was transferred to Lahore and she sang many songs for the army to boast their morale in the Indo-Pakistani War of 1965 and events of Kashmir.

-n 1971, Kishwar Sultan moved permantely to Peshawar from Mardan and she begin to sing on Radio and Pakistan Television, her fame spread throughout Pakistan and her songs Hoy Tappe and Loba got very popular in every household then some filmmakers also offered her to sing in their films and included her songs in their films.
+In 1971, Sultan moved permanently to Peshawar from Mardan and began to sing on Radio and Pakistan Television.
+Her fame spread throughout Pakistan.
+Her songs "Hoy Tappe" and "Loba" becamse very popular.
+Filmmakers included her songs in their films.

-She also did live performances and sanged many songs on television.
-In 1975, she recorded a song Ruk Da Meenay Noom Sha Dagha Hall Ta Chi Nazar Kri Sook in the Pashto film Deedan which was written by Ustaz Amir Ghulam Sadiq.
+She also did live performances and sang many songs on television.
+In 1975, she recorded the song "Ruk Da Meenay Noom Sha Dagha Hall Ta Chi Nazar Kri Sook" for the Pashto film Deedan, which was written by Ustaz Amir Ghulam Sadiq.

-In 1979, she was honored by the Government of Pakistan with Pride of Performance for her contributions to the Music Industry.
+In 1979, she was honored by the Government of Pakistan with the Pride of Performance award for her contributions to the music industry.

-In 1980s, she sanged many songs on PTV musical programs and music shows.
+In the 1980s, she sang many songs on PTV musical programs and music shows.

-In 1991, she sanged a remix of her own old song Zar Sham Maida Maida Maida Maida, Qurban Sham Warray, Warra Warra Raza on Radio Pakistan.
-Then she retired and went to live with one of her son at Mardan.
+In 1991, she sang a remix of her own old song "Zar Sham Maida Maida Maida Maida, Qurban Sham Warray, Warra Warra Raza" on Radio Pakistan.
+Then she retired and went to live with one of her sons at Mardan.

+She Did playback singing for more than 200 Pashto movies.

 Personal life

-She married her cousin Tariq Mehmood a singer and the couple has three children including two sons and one daughter.
-Kishwar both sons are singers Wahiq Tariq who died at a very young age and Khalid Khan.
-She trained her daughter Janana in a similar style and she became a well known singer in 1970s.
+Sultan married her cousin, Tariq Mehmood.
+The couple had seven children: three sons and four daughters.
+Only their youngest son Khalid Khan became a singer.
+She trained her daughter Janana in a similar style, and she became a well known singer in the 1970s.

 Death

-Kishwar Sultan died at the age of 66 on September 27, 2002, in Peshawar, Pakistan.
+Kishwar Sultan died at the age of 65 on September 21, 2001, in Peshawar, Pakistan.